kirkbowers/sphec/README.md

           };
           expect($myfunc)->to_throw('CatastrophicException');

-The other exception is comments.
+Another exception is comments.
 The indent level of comments are ignored, so it is legal to comment out sections by prepending the lines of code with double slashes or hashes.

       context under certain circumstances
         it does something